chaswiso/Portfolio/Test Plan.md

 ## Objectives
 > What are the test objectives and goals of this release?
 ## Scope
-> What will be tested in this release, and specifically what will NOT be tested?
+> What functionality is new or changed and will be tested in this release, and specifically what will NOT be tested?
 ## Testing Strategy
-> Described the overall approach to testing anPerform multiple types of test procedures that give expected test outcomes.
+> Describe the overall approach to testing and perform multiple types of test procedures that give expected test outcomes.
 ### Unit Testing
 - work with developers and identify scenarios to arrange, act and assert
 ### API Testing